publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schIII/ptIII/m__us_usc_t22_s2416.md

     (c) __Form__

-        The report described in subsection (a) of this section shall be in unclassified form but may include a classified annex.
+        The report described in subsection (a) shall be in unclassified form but may include a classified annex.

     (d) __Availability on Internet__

-        All unclassified portions of the report described in subsection (a) of this section shall be made available to the public on the Internet through the Department of State.
+        All unclassified portions of the report described in subsection (a) shall be made available to the public on the Internet through the Department of State.

     (e) __Definition__